 - 1 large egg white

-Measure flour into a large bowl being careful not to pack the flour into the measuring cups.
+Measure the flour into a large bowl being careful not to pack the flour into the measuring cups.
 (Scoop into cups and then level with a knife to prevent getting too much flour.)
 Stir in the 1 cup sugar, baking powder, and salt.

-Mix the oil, vanilla and 3 whole eggs in a small bowl.
-Add to the large bowl.
-Your dough will be dry and quite crumbly.
+In a small bowl, whisk together the oil, vanilla, and 3 whole eggs.
+Add to the large bowl, and stir to combine.
+Your dough will be dry and crumbly.

 Divide in half.
-Shape each portion into a roll about 8 inches long, and place them several inches apart on a cookie sheet lined with parchment.
+Shape each portion into a roll about 8 inches long, and place them several inches apart on a baking sheet lined with parchment.

 Flatten each roll so they are about 1 inch thick.

-For the topping: In a small bowl, combine the 2 tablespoons sugar and cinnamon.
-Brush the tops of the rolls with the egg white and then sprinkle with cinnamon sugar.
-It may seem like too much, but sprinkle it all on, tilting the baking sheet a bit so you can get the sides, too.
+For the topping: In a small bowl, combine the 2 tablespoons sugar and the cinnamon.
+Brush the tops of the rolls with the egg white and then sprinkle with the cinnamon sugar.
+It may seem like too much, but sprinkle it all on, tilting the baking sheet a bit so you can coat the sides, too.

-Remove loaves from the baking sheet and cool for 15 minutes.
+Remove the loaves from the oven, place on a rack, and cool for 15 minutes.

-Reduce the oven temperature to 325 degrees.
-Bake 10 more minutes, turn over and bake 10 minutes more.
-They will be soft in the middle but will harden as they cool.
+Reduce the oven temperature to 325℉.
+Bake 10 more minutes, turn the pieces over, and bake 10 minutes more.
+The biscotti will be soft in the middle but will harden as they cool.